LoRyder1/LoRyder1.github.io/unit1_projects/ember-js.md

 **More productive out of the box**
   Ember is one component of a set of tools that work together to provide a complete development stack.
 The aim of these tools is to make the developer productive immediately.
 For example Ember CLI, provides a standard application structure and buil pipeline.
 It also has a pluggable architecture and over two thousand addons to enhance and extend it.

+**Stability without stagnation**
+  This is the idea that backward compatibility is important and can be maintained while still innovaitng and evolving the framework.